alacritty/alacritty/README.md

 ## Wayland

 Wayland is used by default on systems that support it.
-Using XWayland may circumvent wayland specific issues and can be enabled through:
+Using XWayland may circumvent Wayland specific issues and can be enabled through:

 ```sh
 env WINIT_UNIX_BACKEND=x11 alacritty